Humanities/Arts Exam > Humanities/Arts Notes > Legal Studies for Class 12 > CBSE Textbook Solutions: Human Rights in India

 Ans:

-• Interdependence: Progress in achieving SDGs directly impacts the realization of human rights.
+• Interdependence: Progress in achieving SDGs directly impacts the realisation of human rights; failure to protect rights undermines sustainable development.

-• Universal Goals: Both frameworks advocate for universal access and non-discrimination, ensuring that marginalized groups are included.
+• Universal Goals: Both frameworks advocate for universal access and non‑discrimination, ensuring that marginalised groups are included.

-• Accountability: States are obligated to respect, protect, and fulfill human rights while pursuing SDGs.
+• Accountability: States are obligated to respect, protect and fulfil human rights while pursuing SDGs, making policies subject to legal and moral scrutiny.

-In summary, the synergy between human rights and SDGs is essential for fostering a just and equitable society, where every individual can thrive and contribute to sustainable development.
+In summary, the synergy between human rights and the SDGs is essential for building a just and equitable society in which every individual can thrive and contribute to sustainable development.

 Q2.
 Explain states’ obligations to respect, protect and fulfil human rights.